 and Pesticide Minimisation

 On all our plantations we minimise the use of pesticides and chemicals, and our policy is only to use them if there is no alternative.
 We also operate a system of intercropping on the plantations, which is the planting of crops in between the trees during the early years to help provide cover and protection.
-The process introduces nutrients into the soil, which in turn help the trees develop whilst also providing revenue and food for employees.
-This method is now widely utilised in ethical plantations all round the world.
+The process introduces nutrients into the soil, which in turn help the trees develop, while also providing revenue and food for employees.
+This method is now widely utilised in ethical plantations all over the world.
 The cover crops we grow include peppers, chillies, gliricidia (a leaf protein) and carrots.
 All surplus food crops are sold in the local markets, providing extra income for our plantation workers.

 HRH Princess Maha Chakri Sirindhorn Foundation

 APC is one of the sponsors of the ‘HRH Princess Maha Chakri Sirindhorn Foundation Teak Planting Project’ that was inaugurated in honour of the King of Thailand’s 84th birthday.
 This project aims to plant 8.4 million teak saplings throughout Thailand’s rural villages in honour of the King, allowing the teak trees to grow for the future benefit of the villages and rural communities.

 APC is committed to sponsoring one village each month over the forthcoming year as part of this project, with an estimated cost of USD 6,190 (202,400 THB) per village.
 APC may eventually become one of the largest single benefactors of this scheme in Thailand.
 APC sponsored two villages, in Nakhon Nayok and Khao Yai National Park.
 The real benefit of this programme lies with the children who will be the generation that benefits from the future commercial value of the teak trees and the financial support these trees will provide for their communities.